Chatbot Development: The Complete Guide for Business in 2022

 Start small – then scale.

-The best way to create a successful project is to create a POC (Proof of Concept) first.
-Set goals and expectations for the POC, build it and then do user testing with small focus groups or real users.
+The best way to create a successful project is to create a POC (Proof of Concept).
+Set goals and expectations for the POC, build it and then do user testing with small focus groups or actual users.

-If you achieve the set goals and expectations with your POC, it means that you can scale.
+If you achieve the set goals and expectations with your POC, you can scale.
 If you don't reach the desired outcomes, you need to sit down and analyze what went wrong, where, and why.
 You need to think about how to improve and optimize your POC.

 The best way to test a chatbot is to have a conversation with it and pay attention to things like: